+Reading and language development plays a huge role in a child’s eventual success.
 Most children learn how to listen, speak, read, and write from birth through grade three.
 They typically begin to use literacy as a learning tool in the middle to the end of third grade.
-Children who are reading and writing “on grade level” by the end of third grade are expected to be successful students.
+Children who are reading and writing “on grade level” by the end of third grade are expected to go on to be successful students.

 Parents can do more to improve their children’s language development — and it starts at birth.
 Language development is most profound during a child’s first three years of life.
 It’s a crucial time to expose children to words and books as often as possible.

-This is because vocabulary provides the foundation for language development.
+The vocabulary learned in these early years provides the foundation needed for language development.
 From the earliest cooing with caregivers, babies learn that language is reciprocal.
 When they coo, their caregivers respond.
 From this very basic experience, babies begin to understand that sounds have meaning and people will respond to them.
 Sounds become rewarding and supports the caregiver/baby bonding and their future relationships.

 Note, however, some parents might encounter greater challenges in fostering their child’s language development than others.
 Families’ socioeconomic status can influence language development.
 This correlation was first suggested by renowned researchers Betty Hart, Ph.D. and Todd R. Risley, Ph.D. in their 1995 book, “Meaningful Differences in the Everyday Experience of Young American Children.”
 Subsequent research has supported those findings.